Australian Outback Tours

 Good question.
 Australian Outback Tours are available in all shapes and colours.

-You can cross the Australian Outback on horse back, camel back, on a push bike (really), motorbike or in a four wheel drive, you can even sail our remote coastlines (yes, the Outback has a coastline).
+Cross the Australian Outback on horse back, camel back, by push bike (really), motorbike or in a four wheel drive, you can even sail our remote coastlines.
+(Yes, the Outback has a coastline.)

 The range of choices is impressive.
 Your Australia Outback tour may take a few days or many weeks, and it can be as adventurous or as luxurious as you like.